rrarima/holbertonschool-shell/basics/README.md

 <div class="markdown prose w-full break-words dark:prose-invert light">
-    <p>This is a beginner's guide to using the shell on a Unix-based operating system.
-It covers basic commands for
-        navigating the file system, manipulating files, and working with commands.
-The guide also covers how to read man pages, keyboard shortcuts for Bash, and the LTS release cycle.
-The project includes a README.md file with descriptions of the repository and each script, and scripts must be two lines long and executable.
-Students will be tested on Ubuntu 20.04 LTS.</p>
-    <p>Here's a basic README.md file:</p>
     <h1>Shell Basics</h1>
     <p>This repository contains scripts for learning how to use the shell on a Unix-based operating system.
 The scripts
         cover basic commands for navigating the file system, manipulating files, and working with commands.</p>